krineldo/pong-game/README.md

-This is basic pong game made in Java.
+This is a basic pong game made in Java.